 - Distilled water: 1L

-Preparation: To prepare urea agar slant, accurately weigh the above six contents of the Christensen’s media and add 100 ml of distilled water.
-Filter sterilize the solution containing urea base and 100ml of distilled water through the filter paper having 0.45 mm porosity.
+Preparation: To prepare a urea agar slant, accurately weigh the above six contents of Christensen’s media and add 100 ml of distilled water.
+Filter sterilize the urea-based solution and 100ml of distilled water through the filter paper having 0.45 mm porosity.

 Thoroughly mix the contents by shaking the flask back and forth.
 Then, add 3-4 ml of the media into the sterile tubes and keep them in an inverted position until it solidifies.
 After solidification, store the test tubes at 4-8 degrees Celsius under refrigeration.

 The protocol of the urease test includes the following steps:

 - After preparation and refrigerating the media, transfer the tubes into the laminar airflow.

 - Dip the sterilized inoculating loop into Stuart’s urea broth medium.